riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 ## Initial Screen

 Now let's go back to the inital screen and add our game's title and a button to start a new game.
-We're going to add label with our app name, a button to start a new game, and an image with our app icon for aesthetic reasons.
+We're going to add a label with our app name, a button to start a new game, and an image with our app icon for aesthetic reasons.

 `// todo: add image of initial screen with UI`